 Rock paper scissors and a cardgame

-Gameplay is where all discussion surrounding the third installment of Age begins.
+Gameplay is where all discussion surrounding the third instalment of Age begins.
 It’s here where Ensemble Studios has taken the most risks in the original release.
-The addition of hometowns and cards is, even today, a refreshing aspect in the strategy genre.
+The addition of hometowns and cards is, even today, a refreshing aspect of the strategy genre.
 When playing you can call in help, upgrades, resources or reinforcements from your hometown.
 This works via a card system.
 Players can build a deck before the game starts.
 Experience points are needed to use the cards.

 Before these decks led to some discussion, as they weren’t properly balanced for new players.
 Luckily the developers have fixed this.
 You can still do deckbuilding, but all players will be able to play on a level playing field.

-Players can also upgrade their hometown, which gives them the option to use new cards in single player.
-Personally I think the card and hometown system is an interesting and fun mechanic in Age of Empires 3 not deserving of all the negative feedback it has gotten over the years.
+Players can also upgrade their hometown, which gives them the option to use new cards in a single player.
+Personally, I think the card and hometown system is an interesting and fun mechanic in Age of Empires 3 not deserving of all the negative feedback it has gotten over the years.

 An aspect of the game of which I do understand the negative feedback is the lack of balance.
 Some civilizations are still stronger than others.
 Which can hopefully be fixed in later patches.

 Something that has turned many strategy fans off Age of Empires 3 is the lack of accessible rock paper scissor mechanics.
 Or rather, the perception of the lack thereof.
 People started playing Age of Empires 3 coming of the very accessible and easy to understand the second instalment and expected something similar.
 But, Age of Empires 3 isn’t as easy to understand due to the time period.
 Many strategy game players have grown up with the idea of swordsmen, pikemen and knights.
 The guns introduced in Age of Empires 3 turned many of them off.
 This is probably the reason why Relic and Microsoft are opting for returning to the middle ages for Age of Empires 4.